-- b.
-Within AVS, information resulting from safety risk analyses is communicated in an objective and unbiased manner to decision makers. - c.
-Safety risk controls for the aerospace system, such as policy and regulations, are developed consistent with FAA Safety Risk Management (SRM) requirements, as described in FAA Order 8040.4A, Safety Risk Management Policy. - d.
+b.
+Within AVS, information resulting from safety risk analyses is communicated in an objective and unbiased manner to decision makers.

+c.
+Safety risk controls for the aerospace system, such as policy and regulations, are developed to be consistent with FAA Safety Risk Management (SRM) requirements, as described in the current version of FAA Order 8040.4, Safety Risk Management Policy.

+d.
 AVS policy and processes confirm product/service provider conformance with safety risk controls and assures the adequacy of those controls.